silvacms/documentation/source/silva/contents/base.rst

    </configure>

-This ``zcml`` file will not work because we have actually connected anything.
-But each configure.zcml must have at least the these tags.
+This ``zcml`` file will not work because we haven't actually connected anything.
+But each ``configure.zcml`` must have at least the these tags.

 Now in the ``configure.zcml`` add this to register your content type: